olimpias/sdn-wise-java/README.md

 Depth is the dinstance between sink and nodes like

 sink -> node -> node for last node depth is 2..

+* Every second nodes are sending their battery stats to controller under REPORT packet

+* Everysecond sink sending message to critical nodes.